PyOED Configurations (Configs) System#

 - asdict(deep=False, ignore_error=False)[source]#

 Return a dictionary representation of the object attributes.
-Any object is references in the returned configurations.
+Any object is referenced in the returned configurations.

 - Parameters:

-deep (bool) – a boolean flag to control whether to return a deep copy of the. object or not.
-If True, this mirror the functionality of asdict from dataclasses module.
+deep (bool) – a boolean flag to control whether to return a deep copy of the object or not.
+If True, this mirrors the functionality of asdict from the dataclasses module.
 If False, only a shallow copy of the values is returned.

-ignore_error – if True errors raised tue to using deep are ignored.
+True, errors raised due to using deep are ignored.
 See the note below about requirement of objects to be picklable/serializable.

 - Returns: